Greens co-leader delivers state of the planet speech

 She says the campaign provides a way for politically-minded people, who don't want to join a party, to get involved in politics.

-Next story in Political: New rules being developed for housing mortgages
+Next story in Politics: New rules being developed for housing mortgages

 Copyright © 2013, Radio New Zealand